 - Online students will need to contact the Office of Military Affairs to see if their situation meets the criteria for a military withdrawal.

-- Residential students will need to contact the Advocate Withdrawal Coordinator in the Student Advocate Office.
+- Residential students will need to contact the Professional Advisor in the College of Applied Studies and Academic Success.
 Be sure to bring/send a copy of your military deployment orders.

 - Demoss Room 1100

 Step Three: Submit Documentation for a Military Withdrawal

 A thorough review of supporting military documentation is required for a military withdrawal to be approved.
 Supporting documentation includes a copy of your military orders or a letter from your commanding officer for review.
 These documents must be official and specific enough to indicate the dates of your deployment or duty.

 - Online students will submit documentation to the Office of Military Affairs at LUOMilitary@liberty.edu or fax to (434) 455-1287.

 - Residential students will submit documentation when meeting with the Professional Advisor POC in Step 2.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.